jcpsimmons/blog/_posts/2018-1-12-The-Agoraphobe.md

 # You Can't Fight an Enemy You Can't See

 I've been in and out of therapy for many years.
 Some of it was helpful but most of it wasn't.
 I don't blame the therapists, I think anxiety patients are kind of an edge-case for many of them.
 About a year ago, a therapist floated the idea that maybe I have agoraphobia.
 I never thought this to be the case, because as I mentioned, huge groups of people raise my anxiety but don't petrify me.
-This particular therapist has me take a diagnostic for agoraphobia, and sure enough my score was top of the class.
+This particular therapist had me take a diagnostic for agoraphobia, and sure enough my score was top of the class.
 After taking the issue directly to the oracle (i.e. Wikipedia), I essentially read a biography about my fears.
 A few excerpts that particularly spoke to me:

 - ...sufferers become anxious in unfamiliar environments or where they perceive that they have little control.
 - Triggers for this anxiety may include traveling (even short distances).